SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-Many private inference protocols over decision trees exist, e.g., \cite{ahwc21,mtzc21,bpsw07,bptg15,wfnl16,tmzc17,knlas19,js18,tkk19,bsccr22,bszwccr23,cgmmt24,fcxsls24,rcc-pdte,tbk20,cdpp22,cknp24}.
-However, extending these to gradient-boosting decision forests comes with two complications.
-First, the results of the decision trees need to be combined into a single prediction result requiring further computation.
-This can particularly pose a problem for protocols using homomorphic encryption \cite{bptg15,wfnl16,tbk20,cdpp22,rcc-pdte,cknp24}, since these computations increase the multiplicative depth of the circuit and hence require larger parameters significantly increasing the resource requirements by the protocols.
-Second, even just naively running several, independent decision tree protocols without combining their results can exhaust current computing resources.
-Therefore, optimizations are necessary that reduce the cost of executing multiple decision tree evaluations on the same input.
+Many private inference protocols over decision trees exist, e.g., \cite{ahwc21,mtzc21,bpsw07,bptg15,wfnl16,tmzc17,knlas19,js18,tkk19,bsccr22,bszwccr23,cgmmt24,fcxsls24,rcc-pdte,tbk20,cdpp22,cknp24} (\autoref{sec:related}).
+However, extending these to gradient boosting decision forests comes with two challenges.
+First, the results of the decision trees need to be combined into a single prediction result, requiring further computation.
+This can particularly pose a problem for protocols using homomorphic encryption \cite{bptg15,wfnl16,tbk20,cdpp22,rcc-pdte,cknp24}, since these computations increase the multiplication overhead, significantly increasing the runtime of the protocols.
+Second, even naively running several independent decision tree protocols without combining their results can exhaust the server's computing resources.
+Therefore, optimizations are necessary to reduce the cost of executing multiple decision tree evaluations on the same input.